 The snap “savings” add up, and counting them in data reduction can easily lead to crazy data reduction numbers (hundreds or thousands:1).

 This is why this vendor is so comfortable offering this “guarantee”.
+They will almost never miss, which means they will almost never have to pay up!
 It’s utterly meaningless to a customer, though.

 Read The Small Print!

 If you’re looking at any guarantees, read the terms carefully.
 For example, terms like “logical capacity” mean that there’s a good likelihood snaps count against the final number.

 If you must purchase from that vendor, at least keep yourself safe and make them work for it: demand a legally binding contract that expressly stipulates snapshots (and thin provisioning) will not be counted against the savings ratio.

 Even better, make them prove it with data from their entire install base, showing numbers with and without thin provisioning and snapshots.